 Spicy and with just a bit of smokiness I am obsessed with adding chipotle sauce to everything.
-It is the perfect finishing touch on this Southwest Skillet.
+It is the perfect finishing touch on this Southwest Skillet with Chipotle sauce.
 A beautiful blend of sweet potatoes, ground beef, and bell and poblano peppers.
 And believe it or not this skillet is healthy too!
 Perfect for those looking to cut back on dairy or sugar or those following the paleo, keto, or whole 30 diets.

 Everyone loves skillet meals, I think it’s a universal fact.
 I’m not sure what I was doing before I had a cast iron skillet to make meals in.
 While you can certainly make this recipe in a regular skillet with no problem, you’re missing out on that incredible sear and browning that a cast iron skillet provide.
 I love tossing some meat, potatoes, and whatever other vegetables I have on hand into a skillet and calling it a meal.
 Most of the time it works great.
 In this instance, it works incredible!